 The obvious flipside to ‘getting ok with rejection’ is ‘like your life and love yourself’.
 Which can be a luxury in a stressful and unfair world, and those of us who are fortunately privileged enough to have this luxury could really embrace the concept.

 That doesn’t mean being an arrogant, self-obsessed jerk who is so on board with themselves that everyone else has to pretty much walk the plank who isn’t going to shut up and follow the captain.
 We do not need more narcissists in the world.

 It’s about having a really good idea of what you GENUINELY want and need and hope for from a relationship and equally what you have to offer.

 Not what other people or Hollywood movies or your mum thinks.
 What YOU expect and desire, what you DON’T need, having a vague idea of what your future might look like, and believing there are people out there who can meet you halfway.

 That goes for any kind of relationship.
 It’s about escaping expectations and the ‘normals’.
 It’s about getting your needs met, and being available to meet someone’s else’s needs as well.

 It’s about being able to walk away from a terrible person or even a great person if they just aren’t the right fit.
 And then there’s letting people see your heart and allowing room to be surprised.

 And finally, it’s about being OK with not being in a relationship.

-If you enjoyed this mini-article, then please sign up here to receive more in your inbox on a fortnightly basis.
-If you’re curious about the potential benefits for you of online counselling, or would like to know more then do get in touch.
+If you enjoyed this post, then please sign up here to receive more in your inbox when I get around to writing them.
+If you’re curious about the benefits for you of online counselling or coaching, or would like to know more then do get in touch.
 I love to hear from all people.